Birds of Printer Nightmares

 8. Printers with the V4 Framework

-Now I have shown you all the options you have I still need to tell you some more about the Printer Nightmare Fix I described above.
+Now that I have shown you all your options, I still need to tell you more about the Printer Nightmare Fix I described above.
 The registry key RestrictDriverInstallationToAdministrators (DWORD 0) is only needed when you are using older drivers.

 Option 1: